endlessm/eos-build-meta/TEST_MATRIX.md

 The following scenarios need to be tested for the image:

-  1. Boot the disk image in a VM, using UEFI firmware, with Secure Boot disabled.
+  1. Boot the disk image in a VM, using UEFI firmware with Secure Boot enabled.